envoyproxy/ci-infra/MAINTENANCE.md

 ### Build updated Packer images

-Once the updates are performed, build and push the new AMIs to AWS by running `packer build`.
+Once the updates are performed, build and push the new AMIs to AWS by running:

+- `packer build azp-x64.json`.
+- `packer build azp-arm64.json`.

 This step is safe to do, since Packer builds new images that won't be used by any existing VMs.

 ### Test updated Packer images